 Plans should protect participants from inappropriate cost sharing (Q5)

 The law also bans cost sharing for items and services provided during a visit that results in an order for or administration of a COVID-19 test.
 For the cost-sharing ban to apply, the item or service must relate to the “furnishing or administration” of the test or the “evaluation” of an individual’s need for the test.
 This statutory language leaves some room for interpretation.
 Agency FAQs have provided some specifics, but questions remain.

 Feedback sought to address inappropriate cost sharing.
-In the new guidance, the agencies invite feedback on steps plans can take to protect participants from inappropriate cost sharing for related services.
+In FAQs Part 44, the agencies invite feedback on steps plans can take to protect participants from inappropriate cost sharing for related services.
 Plans are advised to maintain claim-processing and information-technology systems designed to protect enrollees from having to pay cost sharing when prohibited by the law.
 The agencies did not provide specific best practices in this area but will take enforcement action when appropriate.

 The guidance addresses protecting participants and beneficiaries from price gouging and other abusive billing practices associated with COVID-19 testing.
 While saying that most providers have priced COVID tests at reasonable levels, the agencies are seeking feedback on how best to monitor abusive practices, such as out-of-network providers that may improperly balance-bill participants and beneficiaries for COVID tests.
 Regulators invite input on ways to encourage enrollees to use test providers that are not overcharging.
 The agencies recommend two steps to guard against abusive billing:

 - Steer to in-network providers.
 Plans should provide information to participants and beneficiaries about providers that have negotiated rates with the plan or meet best-practice standards.